 All first floor.
 One double bedroom.
 Shower room with shower, basin and WC.
-Open plan living area with kitchen, dining area and sitting area with single sofa bed.
+Open plan living area with kitchen, dining area and sitting area.
 Shared utility.

 About the location

 Rhydlydan is a small rural hamlet on the edge of the Snowdonia National Park, enjoying fantastic views of the surrounding rural landscapes.
 Many fantastic walking and cycling trails can be enjoyed through this idyllic setting with sheep dotted along the hillside.
 A traditional pub serving food centres this hamlet and offers refreshment with a warm welcome for every weary traveller.
 Within easy driving distance from Rhydlydan is Betws-y-Coed offering a variety of specialist shops, excellent pubs and restaurants to suit every taste and fantastic walks through wonderful woods past beautiful waterfalls.
 Rhydlydan provides a perfect, tranquil base from which to enjoy your Welsh holiday.